TelethonKids/biometrics/README.md

 in default documents.
 A cheat-sheet explaining how to use markdown in R has been prepared by [R Studio](https://www.rstudio.com/resources/cheatsheets/).

+Specific instructions for some of the packages and functions that we use in our workflow are described in the package vignettes:

+    browseVignettes("biometrics")

 <p align="center">